KauzClay/docs-tap/supply-chain/reference/api/component.hbs.md

     properties:
       image:
         type: string
-        description: Repository where the image is published.
+        description: Repository where the image is published
       source:
         type: object
         description: |
-          Fill this object in if you want your source to come from git.
+          Fill this object in if you want your source to come from Git.
-          The tag, commit and branch fields are mutually exclusive, use only one.
+          The tag, commit, and branch fields are mutually exclusive.
+          Use only one.
         properties:
           branch:
             type: string
-            description: A git branch ref to watch for new source
+            description: A Git branch reference to watch for a new source
           commit:
             type: string
-            description: A git commit sha to use
+            description: A Git commit SHA to use
           tag:
             type: string
-            description: A git tag ref to watch for new source
+            description: A Git tag reference to watch for a new source
           url:
             type: string
-            description: The url to the git source repository
+            description: The URL to the Git source repository
         required:
         - url
     required: